 As to not come across as a hypocrite, I’m admitting I don’t have it all figured out.

-Let’s dig down and see if we are able to break our piggy banks.
+Let’s dig down and see if we are able to trust in God with money.

 George lived during the 1800s and was a Christian Evangelist and Director of the Ashley Downs Orphanage.
 He was a pastor at a chapel in England and decided to forgo his salary and just depend on God to meet his needs through unsolicited gifts.